oo03par/remotecodechallenge/README.md

-# WDS Remote Code Test
+# WDS Remote Code Challenge

 This is an exercise, but there is not one right answer.
 Please do not distribute without permission.
 This is a deliberately simple project with a few small tasks to complete.